mavaze/bahubali/README.md

 This is a maven structured application with following 4 modules:

-* bahubali-core
+* **bahubali-core**
-A core module which works as a framework for any theme and its objects get loaded in.
+...A core module which works as a framework for any theme and its objects get loaded in.
 It also provides default behavior/actions keeping theme to implements anything at bare minimum level.

-* bahubali-classis
+* **bahubali-classis**
-A classic theme with intention of implementation of a regular city with objects like hotel, hospital, bank etc. It is not implemented fully yet.
+...A classic theme with intention of implementation of a regular city with objects like hotel, hospital, bank etc. It is not implemented fully yet.
 This is added to demonstrate theme/topic functionality.

-* bahubali-thrones
+* **bahubali-thrones**
-It implements popular ‘Game of Thrones’ theme with names of objects coming from the very TV show.
+...It implements popular ‘Game of Thrones’ theme with names of objects coming from the very TV show.
 It’s doesnot necessarily walk you through the same story though.

-* bahubali-build
+* **bahubali-build**
-Holds entry point of game i.e. Main class.
+...Holds entry point of game i.e. Main class.
 It loads the themes into ThemeRegistry and give game a push.
 This can be extended to read theme configuration from xml/properties file to control application from outside.

 # How to compile and run
 ```